bitovi/academy/src/technology-consulting/6-building-rapport.md

 Using humor in situations where you’re feeling frustrated and incredulous is often an effective way to get what you want while not making people hate you.

-Appropriate use of humor can help ease tensions and build a positive rapport.

-- **Use humor appropriately:** Humor can navigate bureaucratic challenges and ease tensions.
-Ensure it’s used in a manner that’s respectful and appropriate.

 Tips and techniques:

 - **Keep it light:** Use light-hearted jokes that don’t target anyone specifically.